 - Ensure build products can be produced deterministically for a given set of inputs so building an artifact more than once will produce identical outputs.
 These outputs will be compared in the next step.

 - Build in parallel, producing multiple, secure product builds to establish a basis for integrity checks.
 We refer to the products of such a system as consensus-attested builds.

 - Record every build step, creating an immutable record of proof and providing complete traceability.
 We also have a full-time red team to conduct simulated security breaches to help ensure our builds can withstand software supply chain attacks.

 As solution and service providers, we focus on our customers, asking ourselves how we can provide the best and most secure solutions possible.
-We want to be exemplary, which is why we’re integrating our Secure by Design principles and our Next-Generation Build System into everything we do.
-In doing so, we’ve improved our own supply chain security risk management and can support our customers as they work to mitigate their own supply chain security risks.
+We want to be exemplary, which is why we’re integrating our Secure by Design principles and our Next-Generation Build System with the goal of setting a new standard in secure software development.
+In doing so, we’ve improved our own supply chain security risk management and can support our customers as they work to mitigate their own software supply chain security risks.

-For additional information about what SolarWinds is doing to mitigate supply chain threats, check out our Secure by Design resources
+.
+For additional information about what SolarWinds is doing to mitigate supply chain threats and our work developing the Next-Generation Build System to meet or exceed the guidance for secure software development from the National Institute of Standards and Technology (NIST) as directed by Executive Order 14028, check out our Secure by Design resources